BeamMP/Docs/docs/en/server/server-maintenance.md

 #### On Linux

 1. Go to [BeamMP.com](https://beammp.com/) and click the “Download Server” button, you will be redirected to the server's Github release page.
 2. Download the correct version for your distro.
-For sake of semplicity it will be called `BeamMP-Server-xxx` from now on, where `xxx` denotes the version for the distro you're using.
+For simplicity, it will now be called `BeamMP-Server-xxx` from now on, where `xxx` denotes the version for the distro you're using.
 3. Once downloaded, you should see one file called `BeamMP-Server-xxx` depending on the version you've downloaded.
 We will call this one the “new executable”.
 4. Go to the folder where your current `BeamMP-Server-xxx` executable is located (same folder where your `ServerConfig.toml` is, usually).
 We will call this one the “old executable”.
 5. Replace the old executable with the new executable (for example by copying or moving the new executable into the folder).